EPICURUS CAFÉ: A CULTUREPLACES SALON

 Ethnic and Social Heterogeneity

 This controversial finding is difficult to interpret.
-After all, the bridging between groups that eventually reduces long-term conflict cannot easily occur if those groups are not in contact as America used to experience in previous generations of immigrants, though they were mostly of European and Asian origin.
+After all, the bridging between groups that eventually reduces long-term conflict cannot easily occur if we lack empathy.
 What really needs to be established is what factors facilitate the growth of social capital in contexts where the starting point is characterized by strong ethnic and social fissures but which hold out the possibility of an enriched community.
-In other words, how do we reduce "Trumpism".
+In other words, how do we go beyond the alienation that led to "Trumpism".

 An Example of one salon

-Afterwards, we walked over to the Jupiter restaurant for THE MAIN EVENT--our discussion--accompanied by pizza (voted best in the East Bay) and a brewski.
+Recently, we joined Philosophy Talk's John and Ken in Berkeley whose guest was India born UC Berkeley English Professor Bharati Mukherjee, author of Miss New India and other novels exploring migration, alienation, and identity.
+Afterwards, we walked over to the Jupiter restaurant for THE MAIN EVENT--our discussion--accompanied by pizza (voted best in the East Bay) and some brewskis.
 We broke into smaller groups so all could participate and hear each other.
 The ethnic and racial diversity were both irrelevant and advantageous for enhancing our discussion because of a diversity of experience.
+Miss New India (2011), in which Anjali leaves her traditional family in Bihar and moves to Bangalore.
+A woman determinedly pursuing personal happiness is a revolutionary – a threatening concept for her traditional parents.”